-Austrian Princess Turned Fashion Designer Holds Court In Houston — The Story Behind the Dreamy AvA von Auersperg Looks
+Austrian Princess Turned Fashion Designer Holds Court In Houston — The Story Behind the Dreamy AvA Looks

 An Elegant Artist Almost Stumbles Into FashionBY Shelby Hodge // 06.02.24

-AvAvon Auersperg effortless yet elegant fashions are designed for women of all ages and sizes.
-(Courtesy of AvA von Auersperg fashions)
+AvA effortless yet elegant fashions are designed for women of all ages and sizes.
+(Courtesy of AvA)

-Fashion designer, conservationist, and philanthropist Ala von Auersperg Isham of Newport and Antigua (Photo courtesy of AvA von Auersperg fashions)
+Fashion designer, conservationist, and philanthropist Ala von Auersperg Isham of Newport and Antigua (Photo courtesy of AvA)

-AvA von Auersperg fashions are made from fabric patterns created by designer Ala von Auersperg.
-(Photo courtesy of AvA von Auersperg fashions)
+AvA fashions are made from fabric patterns created by designer Ala von Auersperg.
+(Photo courtesy of AvA)

 AvA Palm Beach's Trish Carroll wearing the Kathe Cotton Dress in Gardenia from 2021.
-(Photo courtesy of AvA von Auersperg fashions)
+(Photo courtesy of AvA )

-AvA von Auersperg beautiful caftans are made from fabric patterns created by designer Ala von Auersperg.
-(Photo courtesy of AvA von Auersperg fashions)
+AvA beautiful caftans are made from fabric patterns created by designer Ala von Auersperg.
+(Photo courtesy of AvA)

-AvA von Auersperg fashions range in size from XS to Double XL (Photo courtesy of AvA von Auersperg fashions)
+AvA fashions range in size from XS to Double XL (Photo courtesy of AvA fashions)

-AvA von Auersperg fabric designs are inspired by nature (Photo courtesy of AvA von Auersperg fashions)

-AvA von Auersperg fabric designs are inspired by nature (Photo courtesy of AvA von Auersperg fashions)
+AvA fabric designs are inspired by nature (Photo courtesy of AvA fashions)

 Ala von Auersperg's collection draws on her love of flowers and nature.
 This image from 2021.

-The AvA Collection transitions from poolside party to an evening out.(Photo courtesy of AvA von Auersperg fashions)
+The AvA Collection transitions from poolside party to an evening out.(Photo courtesy of AvA)

+AvA effortless fashions are ideal poolside, surf side and patio side events.(Photo courtesy of AvA)

 Philanthropist, conservationist and Austrian princess Ala von Auersperg Isham is holding court in the main salon of Houston’s Elizabeth Anthony store in Uptown Park.
-Reigning not as one might imagine of European royalty in a previous century, but as the artist and designer behind the dreamy AvA von Auersperg fashions.
+Reigning not as one might imagine of European royalty in a previous century, but as the artist and designer behind the dreamy AvA fashions.
 (She doesn’t use the princess title.)

 There is little pretentious about this sophisticated femme who divides her time between homes in Newport, Rhode Island and the island of Antigua and apartments in Palm Beach and New York.
 Isham is here in Houston to meet with clients, welcome new ones and personally sell her effortless fashions designed for women of all ages and all sizes.